UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

   <i>Fig 13.
 Phase 1 of SemanticGAN</i>
 </div>

 #### Phase 2: Encoder for Initialization

 The phase 2 of the training process is to train an encoder that can map a user input image or sketch into the embedding space.
 When we enter into this phase, the generator is freezed and will not be impacted in this phase.
-Since StyleGAN are found to perform better with different style modulations for different layers, the encoder $$E$$ generates a latent vector $\mathcal{w}$ for each layer.
+Since StyleGAN are found to perform better with different style modulations for different layers, the encoder $$E$$ generates a latent vector $$\mathcal{w}$$ for each layer.
 The objective of this encoder is to find a good latent vector that can make StyleGAN generate an image or sketch similar to the input.
 This encoder is trained with supervision loss on the mask branch, which includes pixel-wise CE loss and Dice loss.
 While the image generation branch produces a image reconstruction loss that contains LPIPS a deep perceptual similarity loss based on VGG and a MSE loss.

 ![Supervised Loss]({{ '/assets/images/team16/supervised_loss.png' | relative_url }})
 {: style="width: 600px; max-width: 100%; display: block; margin-left: auto; margin-right: auto;"}